chargebee/agentkit/modelcontextprotocol/README.md

 See the [Cursor documentation](https://docs.cursor.com/context/model-context-protocol) for more details.
 Note: You can also add this to your project specific cursor configuration.
 (Supported in Cursor 0.46+)

 ### Windsurf

 To set up MCP with Cascade, navigate to Windsurf - `Settings` > `Advanced Settings` or Command Palette > `Open Windsurf Settings Page`.

 Scroll down to the Cascade section and you will find the option to add a new server, view existing servers, and a button to view the raw JSON config file at mcp_config.json.

-Here you can click “Add custom server +” to add Chargebee MCP server directly in `mcp_config.json`.
+Here you can click "Add custom server +" to add Chargebee MCP server directly in `mcp_config.json`.

 ```json
 {